build-on-aws/building-reactjs-gen-ai-apps-with-amazon-bedrock-javascript-sdk/README.md

 This article was written in colaboration [Enrique Rodriguez](https://github.com/ensamblador)

-> Get ready to embark on an exciting journey as we combine the power of ReactJS, Amazon Bedrock, and the AWS JavaScript SDK to create a generative AI application that showcases the potential of minimal code integration and role-based customization.
+> Get ready to embark on an exciting journey as we combine the power of ReactJS, Amazon Bedrock, and the AWS JavaScript SDK to create a generative AI application that showcases the potential of minimal code integration and assitant role customization.

 ---